Young Gophers women's squad has had moments, but Big Ten giants await

-Their capacity to come back when down, and the room for improvement that remains as the team heads back into Big Ten Conference play at 16th-ranked Maryland on Friday at 1 p.m.
+Their capacity to come back when down, and the room for improvement that remains as the team heads back into Big Ten Conference play at 16th-ranked Maryland at 1 p.m.
+Friday.

 "We've learned that we're really tough,'' said coach Lindsay Whalen, who missed the Eastern Illinois game while recovering from COVID-19.
 "We play extremely hard.
 There is no quit.
 But there are steps we need to take against Power Five teams.
 And now we're going to have that every night.''